 The power of a care package isn’t in any single item.
 It’s in the message behind it: I thought about what you’re going through, and I tried to make tonight a little easier.

-Charitable Donations in Their Name
+Charitable Donations in Their Pet’s Name

 Living Plants and Memorial Trees